Funding

 – Ineligible candidates and candidates who are not admitted are notified via email by the faculty/department to which they applied.

-– The list of eligible candidates and the list of admitted candidates (official records) are posted on this page under the “results” tab.
+– The list of eligible candidates and the list of admitted candidates (official records) are posted on this page under the “Results” tab.

 2026 Admissions Committee for the 2026–2027 academic year: Monday, May 18, and Tuesday, May 19, 2026.